Abhay2412/SENG438A3/Assignment3-ReportTemplate.md

 ![](media/RangeMethod91_3.png)

 # 6 Pros and Cons of coverage tools used and Metrics you report

-The primary coverage tool we used in this assignment was ECLEmma as it was preloaded with Eclipse, making it an easier procedure to use instead of downloading other suggested tools in the lecture slides.
-ECLEmma also provided us with the coverage metrics we were exploring in the lectures as well; for example, method, line, and branch coverage were easily distinguishable and covered the desired categories.
+The primary coverage tool we used in this assignment was ECLEmma as it was preloaded with Eclipse, making it an easier program to use instead of downloading other suggested tools from the lecture slides.
+ECLEmma also provided us with three distinct coverage metrics similar to what we were exploring in the lectures as well; for example, method, line, and branch coverage were easily distinguishable and covered the desired code areas.
 Hence, ECLEmma was easy to use with the built-in coverage metrics.

-ECLEmma was not able to analyze the condition coverage or statement coverage, which was a downside of this coverage tool.
+On the flipside, ECLEmma was not able to analyze the condition coverage or statement coverage, which was a downside of this coverage tool.
 As a result, the tool was sufficient for our needs, but it didn’t quite fit with the parameters of our lectures.
 The metrics we chose as a group to report were method coverage (if the specific method is being called in the test suite), line coverage (total number of lines of code being covered by the test cases), and branch coverage(checking for the execution paths after decision statements being covered by the test cases).
-Method coverage was used instead of condition coverage, and line coverage was used instead of statement coverage which as mentioned before are not supported by ECLEmma.
+Method coverage was used instead of condition coverage, and line coverage was used instead of statement coverage.
+In addition, the software didn’t come with any instructions for use and it took a bit of time to understand exactly what was happening when running the coverage software for different java files.

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

-Test generation is defined as creating test suites for identifying errors in the codebase; for this, we have learned two types so far in our lectures.
-Exploring requirements-based testing, which is using black-box testing as its foundation, means that we need to come up with the test cases without looking at the source code and hence no limitations exist in the test suite.
-It also ensures that test creation is targeted to check over whether the codebase is actually performing its desired functionality.
-A disadvantage for this type of testing could result in some missing edge cases as code access is restricted, forcing testers to think outside of the box to verify the test cases.
-An example could be that if the requirements for the code are unclear, it may lead testing to have important features of the codebase missed.
+Test generation is defined as creating test suites for identifying errors in the codebase.
+For this, we have learned two types so far in our lectures: requirements-based testing and coverage-based testing.
+Exploring requirements-based testing, which is using black-box testing as its foundation, means that we need to come up with the test cases without looking at the source code so that no limitations exist in the test suite.
+In order to understand the system, only the code documentation is provided.
+Requirements-based testing also ensures that test creation is targeted to check whether or not the codebase is actually performing its desired functionality.
+A disadvantage for this type of testing could result in some missing edge cases as code access is restricted, forcing testers to think outside of the box to verify their test cases.
+An example could be that if the requirements for the code are unclear, it may lead the tests to exclude important features of the codebase.
 Shifting over to coverage-based testing, it is defined as using the concepts of white-box testing methodologies to create a test suite.
-A primary advantage of using this form of test generation is that it can help achieve the 100% coverage metrics from the coverage tool that is being used, which ensures the source code is being analyzed completely.
+A primary advantage of using this form of test generation is that it can help achieve 100% coverage metrics from the coverage tool being used, which ensures the source code is being analyzed completely.
 The test suite is also enhanced as unit tests are more suited to the codebase instead of unknown source code.
-Some flaws in creating this type of test are that it requires extensive knowledge about the functionality of the code and its purpose in the whole software program.
-With many tools out there being open-sourced, it becomes difficult knowing which one is the best for a given test suite.
-Finally, code coverage does not ensure that the critical sections of the code are being covered by the unit tests created in the suite.
+Some flaws in creating this type of test are that it requires extensive knowledge about the functionality of the code under test and its purpose in the whole software program.
+In addition, since there are many open-sourced tools available online, it becomes difficult knowing which one is the best for a given test suite.
+Finally, code coverage does not ensure that the critical sections of the code are being covered by the unit tests created in the test suite because the software cannot tell which methods and sections are critical to the code’s functionality.

-# 8 A discussion on how the team work/effort was divided and managed
+# 8 A discussion on how the teamwork/effort was divided and managed

 As a group, we decided to use pair testing and divided the two classes between each pair.
 All of the work was done remotely using Discord with each group member sharing their screens in the pairs that were formed.
 The methods were also divided to make it easier to complete the lab instead of doing it all in one large group.
 The work was divided as followed:

 #### Pair 1: Lauraine and Abhay - DataUtilities